Painter602/Joystick-Monitor/README.md

 ## To Do
 - Adapt to work with HOTAS set-ups (Hands On Throttle And Stick).
 Games throttles often have two, side-by-side, sliders.
 - Display other stick/slider inputs
-- Simplify finding images in memory; the program's uses a quirky approach to storing and finding images in memory.
+- Simplify finding images in memory; the program uses a quirky approach to storing and finding images in memory.
 - Attach icon at build time

 ## Disclaimer